• Home

 the zodiac room

 The house was the property of the Atellani family until the 17th century when it was sold to new owners.
-Different families have owned the house over time, until 1919, when the house was acquired by the engineer and senator Ettore Conti.
+Different families owned the house over time, until 1919, when the house was acquired by the engineer and senator Ettore Conti.

 Ettore Conti designated architect Pietro Portaluppi for the restoration of the house.
-Pietro Portaluppi is a very important figure in 1920s architecture: he has restored many private and public buildings in Milan in those years, including Brera Pinacoteque and the iconic Albergo Diurno Metropolitano, another hidden treasure I visited a while ago.
+Pietro Portaluppi is a very important figure in 1920s architecture: he restored many private and public buildings in Milan in those years, including Brera Pinacoteque and the iconic Albergo Diurno Metropolitano, another hidden treasure I visited a while ago.

 When you enter the complex, you immediately see two adjoining courtyards that lead to the main house.
-The first room you see is the Sala dello Zodiaco, which takes its name from the 16th century star-themed frescos on the ceiling.
+The first room you see is the Sala dello Zodiaco, which takes its name from the 16th-century star-themed frescos on the ceiling.
 Then you see the Sala dei Ritratti, with some portraits of the Sforza family – unfortunately, they are only copies, originals have been brought to Sforzesco Castle.

 a detail of the floor in the zodiac room